CloudLabs-Samples/EduLabs/Security-ISV/Fortinet/02-Accessing the FortiGate Dashboard.md

 ## Task 1: Accessing the FortiGate Dashboard

-1. Open a new tab in the browser and copy-paste the FortiGateFQDN <inject key="FortiGateFQDN"></inject>
+1. In the LabVM desktop, select the **Microsoft Edge** icon and in a new tab copy-paste the FortiGateFQDN <inject key="FortiGateFQDN"></inject>

 2. A page shown below will apear.
-Click on **Adavanced**.
+Click on **Advanced** on the web page.

     ![](../images/image_701.png)

-3. Click on the following link on the page as shown below.
+3. Click on the link **Continue to fortigatevm-XXXXX** on the page as shown below.

     ![](../images/image_702.png)